slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

    * Click on the `Advanced Registration` option
    * Select `the none of the above - create a new project` option and press `Continue`
    * Fill in the information on the new project and press Continue
-   * Select a globus id and sign in if requested to
+   * Select a globus id (i.e. your username when logging into globus.org) and sign in if requested to
    * Once you get to the App Registration page, click Cancel
    * You'll be be back at the Developers page and should see the new project on the column on the right, select it
 * Add an app and under the type, select 'Register a Globus Connect Server'